NuGet/docs.microsoft.com-nuget/docs/Hosting-Packages/NuGet-Server.md

 ## Create and deploy an ASP.NET Web application with NuGet.Server

-1. In Visual Studio, select **File > New > Project**, set the target framework for .NET Framework 4.6 (see below), search for "ASP.NET", and select the **ASP.NET Web Application** template for C#.
+1. In Visual Studio, select **File > New > Project**, set the target framework for .NET Framework 4.6 (see below), search for "ASP.NET", and select the **ASP.NET Web Application (.NET Framework)** template for C#.

     ![Setting .NET Framework target to 4.6](media/Hosting_01-NuGet.Server-Set4.6.png)

-> [!Warning]
-> The web application must target .NET Framework 4.6 or above to use the latest version of NuGet.Server (2.11.2 as of this writing).
-If you target .NET Framework 4.5.2, be sure to install NuGet Server 2.10.3 instead below in step 3.

-1. Give the application a suitable name, click OK, and in the next dialog select the **ASP.NET 4.6 - Empty** template (or a higher version) and click OK.
+1. Give the application a suitable name, click OK, and in the next dialog select the **ASP.NET 4.6 - Empty** template and click OK.

-1. Right-click the project, select **Manage NuGet Packages**, and in the Package Manager UI search and install the latest version of the NuGet.Server package.
+1. Right-click the project, select **Manage NuGet Packages**, and in the Package Manager UI search and install the latest version of the NuGet.Server package if you're targeting .NET Framework 4.6.
 (You can also install it from the Package Manager Console with `Install-Package NuGet.Server`.)

     ![Installing the NuGet.Server package](media/Hosting_02-NuGet.Server-Package.png)

+    > [!Important]
+    > If your web application targets .NET Framework 4.5.2, you must install NuGet Server **2.10.3** instead.

 1. Installing NuGet.Server converts the empty Web application into a package source.
 It creates a `Packages` folder in the application and overwrites `web.config` to include additional settings (see the comments in that file for details).

 1. To make packages available in the feed when you publish the application to a server, add their `.nupkg` files to the `Packages` folder in Visual Studio, then set their **Build Action** to **Content** and **Copy to Output Directory** to **Copy always**:

     ![Copying packages to the Packages folder in the project](media/Hosting_03-NuGet.Server-Package-Folder.png)